 For the hot dog cart it is:

 It is essential to understand that the break-even point does not include any profit which is used to pay for or recapture sunk costs (historical costs).
 At this point the hot dog cart vendor has calculated the number of hot dogs he must sell to break-even for cash out purposes.
 Any units sold in excess of 255 contribute $2.75 each towards profit.
 Again profit is what is necessary to recoup sunk costs.
-So to take this example further, suppose the vendor wants to earn $2,000 for himself plus $500 to offset his risk (financial outlay at start-up).
+Take this example further, suppose the vendor wants to earn $2,000 for himself plus $500 to offset his risk (financial outlay at start-up).
 What is the formula?

 The new break-even or production point is the fixed costs of $700 plus $2,500 more or $3,200.
 This new production point in units is: